CrowdWare/wp-petition/README.md

 Use these shortcodes to display campaign elements on your pages:

-- `[petition_form id=X]` - Displays the donation form for campaign X
+- `[petition_vote_form id=X lang=en|de|es]` - Displays the petition form for campaign X in the specified language (English, German, or Spanish)
-- `[petition_donors id=X]` - Displays the donors list for campaign X
+- `[petition_vote_list id=X]` - Displays the list of signatories for campaign X
-- `[petition_progress id=X type=hours display=bar]` - Displays the hours progress bar
-- `[petition_progress id=X type=money display=bar]` - Displays the money progress bar
+- `[petition_votes_count id=X display=bar]` - Displays the votes progress bar
-- `[petition_vote_form id=X]` - Displays the interest collection form for campaign X
-- `[petition_vote_list id=X]` - Displays the list of votes for campaign X
+- `[petition_votes_count id=X display=text]` - Displays the votes count as text

-### Collecting Interest Before Crowdfunding

-You can now collect user interest before launching a crowdfunding campaign.
-This helps determine whether a project is needed by users before moving to the crowdfunding phase.

-Use the shortcode `[petition_vote_form id=X]` to display the interest collection form, which includes:
+### Petition Form

+The petition form supports multiple languages (English, German, Spanish) and includes:
+- Name field (required)
 - Email field (required)
-- Checkbox for product interest
+- Checkbox for "Would you use this in your life or community?"
-- Dropdown list for contribution role (Developer, Marketing, Tester)
+- Dropdown list for contribution role (Ideas, Energy, Writing, Tech, Organizing)
-- Free text field for additional notes
+- Text field for "Feature Requests or Thoughts"
+- Submit button

 Admins receive an email notification upon submission.

-### Donation Form

-The donation form includes:
-- Name field (required)
-- Email field (required)
-- Checkboxes for "Facebook Posts" and "X Post"
-- Text field for "Sonstiges" (Other support)
-- Numeric field for "Stunden" (Hours) (minimum 1, required)
-- "Zeit spenden" (Donate time) button

-### Managing Donations
+### Managing Petitions

 1. Go to Petition > Campaigns in your WordPress admin
-2. View campaign statistics and donor information
+2. View campaign statistics and voter information
-3. Export donor lists as PDF
+3. Export voter lists

 ## Customization

 You can customize the plugin's appearance by overriding the CSS styles in your theme.

-## Integration with Minutos

-WP Petition supports [Minutos](https://minuto.org/de) as a complementary currency.
-Minutos are time-based vouchers that can be donated to campaigns.

-### Using Minutos

-1. Use the shortcode `[petition_form id=X type=minutos]` to display a Minutos donation form
-2. Donors can pledge Minutos through the form and then send the physical Minutos by mail
-3. Campaign administrators can mark Minutos as received in the admin area
-4. The plugin automatically converts Minutos to monetary value (2 Minutos = 1 Euro)

-### Displaying Minutos Donations

-Use these shortcodes to display Minutos donations:

-- `[petition_donors id=X type=minutos]` - Displays only Minutos donors
-- `[petition_progress id=X type=minutos display=bar]` - Displays the Minutos progress bar

-### Displaying Money Donations

-Use these enhanced shortcodes to display monetary donations:

-- `[petition_donors id=X type=hours]` - Displays only hours donors
-- `[petition_donors id=X type=money]` - Displays only money donors
-- `[petition_donors id=X type=minutos]` - Displays only Minutos donors
-- `[petition_donors id=X type=both]` - Displays all types of donors
-- `[petition_progress id=X type=money display=bar]` - Displays the money progress bar

-The plugin will automatically calculate the total amount donated through the associated Stripe products and display it in the progress bar and statistics.

 ## Creating a ZIP File

 To create a distributable ZIP file of the plugin:

 1. Navigate to the plugin directory
-2. Run the included script: `./create-zip.sh`
+2. Run the included script: `./build.sh`
-3. The script will create a ZIP file named `wp-petition-1.0.0.zip` (or with your current version number)
+3. The script will create a ZIP file named `wp-petition-1.0.8.zip` (or with your current version number)

 ## Requirements